wikimedia/analytics-quarry-web/README.md

 files will trigger an automatic reload of the server, and your modifications will imediatelly be taken into account.
 A worker node is also created to execute your queries in the background (uses the same image).
-Finally, redis and database instances are also started.
+Finally, redis and two database instances are also started.

+One database is your quarry database the other is a wikireplica-like database named `mywiki`.
+This (or `mywiki_p`) is the correct thing to enter in the database field on all local test queries.

 In your local environment, you can query Quarry internal db itself.
 Use then "quarry" as database name.

-To stop, run `docker-compose stop`.
+To stop, run `docker-compose stop` or hit CTRL-C on the terminal your docker-compose is running in.
+After that, to start with code changes, you'll want to `docker-compose down` to clean up.
+Also, this creates a docker volume where sqlite versions of query results are found.
+That will not be cleaned up unless you run `docker-compose down -v`

 ## Useful commands ##